pseudo-Skye/Time-Will-Tell/README.md

 </table>

 ## What's New
+[22/04/2024] [Information Entropy](https://github.com/pseudo-Skye/Series-ly-Mathematical/blob/main/Information%20entropy.md): A detailed introduction of **information entropy** and its relation with **KL divergence**.
+Also, I've posted a new article on the [Evidence Lower Bound (ELBO)](https://github.com/pseudo-Skye/Series-ly-Mathematical/blob/main/Math%20ideas%20look-up%20dictionary.md#6-the-evidence-lower-bound-elbo) and its connections with **VAE** and **diffusion** models.
+Check it out for a deeper understanding of how information entropy, KL divergence, and these models all tie together!

 [01/02/2024] [D-VA: Diffusion Variational Autoencoder for Tackling Stochasticity in Multi-Step Regression Stock Price Prediction](https://github.com/pseudo-Skye/Time-Matters/blob/main/financial%20trading/Dva%20(CIKM%2023).md): A research paper tutorial talks about the **diffusion model** used in time series and its application in stock prediction.
 (CIKM 2023 and NeuraIPS 2022)

 [12/01/2024] "[Decoding the Logic of Score Matching: An Energy-Based Solution](https://github.com/pseudo-Skye/Series-ly-Mathematical/blob/main/Score%20matching.md)": A new tutorial about score matching, energy function, and **denoising score matching** (denoising autoencoder based).